Proof Of Financial Responsibility

 How to Provide Proof of Financial Responsibility

-Keep in mind many states also require additional types of insurance coverages, such as uninsured or underinsured driver protection.
+Some states also require you to have additional types of insurance coverages, such as uninsured or underinsured motorist protection as well as personal injury protection.

-However, many states allow their drivers to prove financial responsibility in other ways.
+Several states allow drivers to prove financial responsibility through means other than car insurance.
 Some examples include:

 - Posting a surety bond with your state.